GA-BEWD-2014/BEWD-2014/11_Lab_Session/exercises/README.md

 *	To generate a random number in Ruby ```rand(1000000)```.
 *	__Bonus__ Use SecureRandom.urlsafe_base64(8) to generate a random hash code.

-Remember Google is your friend!
+Remember, Google is your friend!